yakimka/picodi/README.md

 Decorator to automatically inject dependencies declared by `Provide` into a function.

+Should be placed first in the decorator chain (on bottom).

 - **Parameters**:
   - `fn`: The function into which dependencies will be injected.